Shavo Odadjian

-Shavarsh "Shavo" Odadjian (Շավարշ "Շավո" Օդաջյան; born April 22, 1974) is an Armenian-American musician, best known as the bassist of the heavy metal band System of a Down.
+Shavarsh "Shavo" Odadjian (Շավարշ "Շավո" Օդաջյան; born April 22, 1974) is an Armenian-American musician, best known as the bassist of the alternative metal band System of a Down.
 He also plays bass in a trap group called North Kingsley and in the metal band Seven Hours After Violet.

 During System of a Down's hiatus from 2006 to 2010, Odadjian collaborated with Wu-Tang Clan founder RZA on a project called AcHoZeN, which contributed a number of songs to the motion picture Babylon A.D.
 A compilation album was released in 2015.
 Odadjian is also credited with the musical scoring of the film, alongside RZA and Hans Zimmer.

 Early life

 Odadjian was born in Yerevan, Armenian SSR, Soviet Union.
 He moved to Los Angeles at the age of five and attended the Alex Pilibos Elementary School, an Armenian parochial school, along with future bandmates Daron Malakian and Serj Tankian.

 During his youth, Odadjian has stated that he spent most of his time skateboarding and listening to punk rock and heavy metal music.
 Among others, he credits Dead Kennedys, Slayer, Black Sabbath and Metallica as his favorite bands, and the most substantial influence on his musical development and career.